 person_age | decimal |

-field from the source to the target.
+field of the source column by using the bson_value("person")

-Column name | Type | Assignment |
+Column name | Type | Value |

 mongo_id | STRING | bson_value("_id") |